Parliamentary.ai

 Government Spending

-The bill does not directly specify any changes to government spending.
-The impact on government spending would be indirect and dependent on future legislation passed following the repeal of the European Communities Act 1972.
+The bill doesn't directly specify any government spending figures.
+The potential impact on government spending is indirect and would depend on the subsequent changes to legislation and government policies following the repeal of the European Communities Act 1972.
+Any cost savings or increased spending would be difficult to predict without further legislative action.

 Groups Affected